 Get Lost In Stepp’s Hillcrest Corn Maze

-Growing up in Connecticut with Lyman Orchards, we live for corn mazes.
-Stepp’s Hillcrest Orchard’s is the most challenging.
+Growing up in Connecticut with Lyman Orchards, Tom and I live for corn mazes.
+Stepp’s Hillcrest Orchard’s maze is the most challenging.
 Budget at least 30 to 45 minutes for their 5-acre maze.
 I highly recommend using the restroom before you enter and staying well-hydrated.
 Buncombe and Henderson counties may still be quite warm weather-wise.
-Snap a picture of the map on the wall for when you get desperate.
-There are no clues along the way, and if you go during a quiet weekday, you might be one of the only ones out there.
-Grandad’s Apples also has a fun and easier corn maze.

 Eat All Of Sky Top’s Steaming Hot Cider Donuts

-Our first visit to Sky Top Orchard, we had no idea why everyone was sitting around gorging on donuts instead of playing and apple picking.
+On our very first visit to Sky Top Orchard, Tom and I had no idea why everyone was sitting around gorging on donuts instead of playing and apple picking.
 Now we get it.
 While all of the apple orchards have their version of cider donuts, I’d dare say Sky Top’s serves the best, made right in front of you and served piping hot.
 They shake those steamy bad boys in cinnamon and sugar, and they land straight in your mou…container.
-Fair warning: the donuts are beyond popular, and they may run out on weekends.
-Sky Top serves hard cider as well as cider slushies to wash down that clump of delicious gooey goodness.

 Drive The Blue Ridge Parkway